ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks nlb-dns-rm
 {: #cs_nlb-dns-rm}

 Remove a network load balancer IP address from a host name.
-If you remove all IPs from a host name, the host name still exists but no IPs are associated with it.
-Note that you must run this command for each IP address that you want to remove.
+If you remove all IPs from a host name, the host name still exists but no IPs are associated with it. <strong>Note</strong>: You must run this command for each IP address that you want to remove.
 {: shortdesc}

 ```